 15. Lawyers and legal professionals

-While not all jobs in the legal profession are recession-proof jobs, there are certain legal professions like bankruptcy, criminal defense, and divorce lawyers that might not be as affected.
+While not all jobs in the legal profession are recession-proof jobs, you aren't very likely to lose your job in law.
+There are certain legal professions like bankruptcy, criminal defense, and divorce lawyers that might not be as affected.

 The good thing is that jobs like court reporters, courtroom security, court record clerks, paralegals, and legal assistants can be jobs that are recession proof.
 When big corporate firms begin to lay off staff, lower-paid workers are likely to keep their jobs.